voxpupuli/puppet-logstash/README.md

   java_install => true,
 }

-#It is essential to provide valid a Logstash configuration file for the daemon to start.
+# It is essential to provide a valid Logstash configuration file for the daemon to start.
 logstash::configfile { 'my_ls_config':
   content => template('path/to/config.file'),
 }